Open Doors Report Re-Confirms Nigerian Student Massacre Targeted Christians in Mubi

 According to Mubi church leaders, a total of 29 people, mostly students, were killed and at least five injured in the attack.
-Fully armed attackers suspected to be members of Boko Haram invaded the Tudun Wada Wuro Patuje area, firing several shots into the air.
+Fully armed attackers suspected to be members of an extremist group that is located primarily in Northern Nigeria invaded the Tudun Wada Wuro Patuje area, firing several shots into the air.
 They made their way to the off-campus hostels of the Federal Polytechnic State University, College of Health Technology and several private residencies of Christians.

 Manasseh, a student who survived a gunshot and severe knife injuries, shared his ordeal.

 “They asked me to recant my Christian faith to spare my life.
 I refused.
 After my Muslim roommate quoted some Islamic scripture, he was told to leave the room.
 They said they were only after these ‘infidels’ who would all die that day.
 Then they shot me and slashed my back.
 This is really a picture of the great hatred for us Christians in the region.”